VatanaChhorn/Tver-ToDoList/README.md

 <h3> Things to be working on </h3>

-- Checking the performing segue identifier
+-  [x] Checking the performing segue identifier
-- Adding Image Picker Function
+-  [x] Adding Image Picker Function
-- Save Username of User to the User default
+-  [x] Save Username of User to the User default
-- Deleting data form all, and added categories simultaneously
+-  [x] Deleting data form all, and from added categories simultaneously
-- Add logo
+-  [x] Add logo
 - Add the Khmer language
 - Add language switching buttons
-- Deleting data, and store to an array when the user clicks on done buttons
+-  [x] Deleting data, and store to an array when the user clicks on done buttons
+-  [x] Configure the appearance of Done button which user clicks on it
+-  Updating the UI to more the modern interface.

+<h3> Known issues </h3>
--
+- Nil